 Living cells use a set of rules called the “genetic code” to translate genetic information encoded in DNA and mRNA into proteins.
 The code consists of nucleotide triplets, called codons, that specify which amino acid should be added to the growing chain of a peptide during protein synthesis.

 There are 64 different codons.
-61 of them encode the 20 standard amino acids, while another 3 function as stop codons.
+61 of them encode the 20 standard amino acids, while another 3 functions as stop codons.
 The greater number of codons relative to the number of amino acids they code for, means that a single amino acid can be encoded by more than one codon.
 Indeed, some common amino acids, such as arginine and leucine, are encoded by as many as 6 codons.

-While numerous factors contribute to the success of protein expression, codon optimization plays a critical role, particularly when proteins are expressed in a heterologous system.
 As an example, if a human gene is to be expressed in E. coli, choosing codons preferentially used by the bacterium can increase the success of protein expression [1,2].
 This is particularly true when rare codons are eliminated.

 Studies also show that translationally efficient codons can increase elongation rate, accuracy of translation, or both .
 However, it is noteworthy that there are also studies showing no or weak correlations between codon bias and gene expression .
 These findings suggest that we do not have a comprehensive understanding of the effect of codon usage in all systems.
 Alternative strategies may have different levels of success in distinct organisms and with different types of expression.
 While codon optimization can improve protein expression, it does not provide a guarantee.

 This is because protein expression levels can be influenced by many factors, including tRNA copies , mRNA stability , protein folding kinetics , protein stability, protein transport, toxicity of the protein within the expression cell environment, and a host of other factors that vary for each protein and organism.
 As a result, any optimization demands experimental verification.